Vitamin D Benefits

 Building strong bones and teeth

 Perhaps the most vital benefit of Vitamin D is regulating the absorption of calcium and phosphorous, and facilitating normal immune system function.
 Getting a sufficient amount of vitamin D is important for normal growth and development of bones and teeth, as well as improved resistance against certain diseases.
 If your body doesn’t get enough vitamin D, you’re at risk of developing bone abnormalities such as soft bones (osteomalacia) or fragile bones (osteoporosis).
+More tips for healthy eating.

 Vitamin D supports the “killer cells” of the immune system.
 These are important for seeking out and destroying pathogens.
 These “Killer cells” lie dormant around the body until they’re needed to fend off an invader.
 They rely on signals from the body to be activated.
 Vitamin D is one of the most important ingredients for these signals.
 Vitamin D plays a role in the cell’s ability to go into alert mode, and tells the cell to calm down when the job is done.
 If the “Killer cell” continues to rampage through the body, it can cause collateral damage and may contribute to autoimmune disorders.